krishna2344/capitalone-ops-pipeline/Vagrantfiles/README.md

 ## decide which base to use
 [`opspipeline/headless`](https://atlas.hashicorp.com/opspipeline/boxes/headless) or [`opspipeline/desktop`](https://atlas.hashicorp.com/opspipeline/boxes/desktop) will be the best choices for base boxes.
+Alternativly, if you want to head f on your own, there is no need to base your role on either of these.

 We'll start from headless, but the process is the same for starting on desktop.